All Episodes

 Officers are then heard calling for medics to assist Jackson, an initial investigation.

-This is very graphic.
+I mean, just, wow, this is very graphic.

 We'll show people on TV tonight.

-And, you know, we'll see how this is received by people too.
+And, you know, we'll see how this is received by people, too.

 I mean, it gets very complicated in a situation.